 Habitat: Heliotropium angiospermum grows in human disturbed areas, open flats and the edges of Dry Broadleaf Evergreen Formations (coppice).

-Distribution in Bahamas/Globally: Heliotropium angiospermum occurs on all islands in the Bahamian Archipelago as well as the entire New World tropical and subtropical zones.
+Distribution: Heliotropium angiospermum occurs on all islands in the Lucayan Archipelago as well as the entire New World tropical and subtropical zones.

 In the Turks and Caicos it is used to treat conjunctivitis.